 Here are the results from my site speed test today.
 I know I have some large images on my site I need to take care of (and am holding on that while I create an image optimization training).

 If your site page speed is over 10 seconds, that needs to be your priority.

 SEO is a long-term game.
 You can't expect to post today and rank tomorrow – or even next week.
 Want to rank for a Christmas post?
 Probably should write it in September.
 Google needs time to find your content.
 Let me say that again.
 You cannot expect a post you just published to immediately rank.

 Same for new sites/blogs.
 If you just launched your site, you truly cannot expect to immediately rank – but that doesn't mean you should give up on optimization.
 The longer you wait to optimize, the longer it will take to rank.

 This is the big one.
 How much time and effort did you put into optimizing your post or page?
 Aren't sure how?
-Download my SEO Checklist.
+My SEO Checklist will help.
 There are things you should be doing before you even write the post and then again after you hit publish.

 Note: If you are on WordPress, download the free version of Yoast.

 Meta descriptions and title tags are extremely important and fall under the optimization of content.
 These aren't just for blog posts though – but for any page on your website that you are trying to rank.